afcarl/PMW3901_SoftSPI/readme.md

 is developed to support the [Bitcraze Flow Breakout board](https://wiki.bitcraze.io/breakout:flow).
 It communicates with the sensor using Software SPI.

-This library is a modification of the Bitcraze_PWM3901 library, for use with Software SPI instead of ordinay SPI.
+This library is a modification of the [Bitcraze_PWM3901 library](https://github.com/bitcraze/Bitcraze_PMW3901), for use with Software SPI instead of ordinay SPI.
 If your microcontroller provides ordinary (hardware) SPI access, you should use the original Bitcraze library instead of this one.

+## Additional libraries required

+For SoftwareSPI support you should clone [this library](https://github.com/simondlevy/DigitalIO).

 ## Electrical connection

-The library is using the standard SPI library, the sensor MOSI, MISO and SCK should be connected to the arduino according to the [SPI library documentation](https://www.arduino.cc/en/Reference/SPI).
-The CS (chip select) pin can be any digital pin (which allows to connect more than one SPI sensor to your Arduino).
+MISO, MOSI, and SCK, and CS (chip select) can be any three digital pins.

 ## Usage